 Are FCC or CE certified devices valid in Chile?

 Not automatically, but they facilitate the process.
-FCC or CE certificates demonstrate technical compliance, but you still must comply with the Chilean process (traditional certification or QR code according to Resolution 737).
+FCC or CE certificates demonstrate technical compliance, but you still must comply with the Chilean process.

 What happens with devices already imported before February 2026?